top of page

 Another difference is that AI search doesn’t just give one answer – it refines.
 It might follow up with, ‘Are you looking for someone who also offers strategy sessions?’
 Over time, these platforms learn a user’s preferences, meaning the results get more tailored and personal.

-The result of these these two shifts is that website traffic from search engines is likely lower than it used to be.
+The result of these two shifts is that website traffic from search engines is likely lower than it used to be.
 The upside?
 The visitors you do get are far more qualified and warm: people who already know you align with what they’re looking for.

 Google is focussing more on geographic intent, so make sure you highlight your locality and the areas you serve.
 Adding a line about where you're based to your footer is a really easy way to do this, as well as writing it in the body copy of your home and about pages.